abetusk/dev/projects/laser-relief/aesop/README.md

 As the relief portions that are hidden from the contours from layers above it, that portion need not be etched.

-A combination of the 'lasso' cut and pasting then removing were used to create each layser.
+A combination of the 'lasso' cut and pasting then removing were used to create each layer.
-The portions of the layer that 'connect' to the layer below it were shaped to make the transition as undertandable as possible.
+The portions of the layer that 'connect' to the layer below it were shaped to make the transition as understandable as possible.
 For example, the end of the branch from layer 0 (the top layer) to the branch in layer 1 (the layer directly underneath) was shaped in an approximation of an ellipse to provide a pleasing transition.